-If you wish to hold an ad-hoc event in Selby district, you must give a temporary event notice (TEN) to us no later than ten working days before the event.
-If the premises where the event is to be held is in areas governed by two or more local authorities applications must be made to each.
-You must also inform several other authorities, known as the responsible authorities, which are:
+If you wish to hold an ad-hoc event, you must give a Temporary Event Notice (TEN) to us no later than ten working days before the event takes place.
+Both the Police and Environmental Health have three working days to object after they receive the application before the event.
+If the premises where the event is to be held is in areas governed by two or more local authorities then applications must be made to each one.
+The cost of a Temporary Event Notice is £21.
+You must also inform several other authorities, known as the responsible authorities, which are listed below.

 North Yorkshire Police Headquarters